-- A question that points to the lead’s buyer persona, e.g.: “What describes you best?” with a drop-down selection of roles (For example, “I’m a marketing manager looking to generate more leads”.)
+- A question that points to the lead’s buyer persona, e.g.: “What describes you best?” with a drop-down selection of roles (For example, “I’m a sales manager looking to manage leads”.)

 In addition, you should always include a bottom of the funnel call-to-action on your home page: